Rytrox/form-signals/projects/form-signals/README.md

 });
 ```

-If a key is declared as optional, you can remove its control at any time by using `removeControl`.
+If a key is declared as optional, you can remove its control at any time by using `setControl(null)`.
 However, we must declare them inside our factory.

 Now, we can create a FormGroup like this: